-Organize email inboxes are one of the last thing we have time to do when at work.
+Organize email inboxes are one of the last things we have time to do when at work.
 Sometimes we get so busy on our routine that we forgot to keep things clear and simple.

 So how can we increase productivity and work better?
 Do we have to reach inbox zero?
 Well, it depends on what are your feelings about it.
 Maybe you have to reach inbox zero to reduce anxiety or you can even organize your email inbox in a more dynamic/gameful way.

 We warn you in advance that this may take time.
-But it’s for better.
+But it’s for the better.
 We can guarantee that once you start organizing your inbox, things will become easier.
 As you probably are thinking now, there are steps to climb and mindsets to change, so let’s start it out.

 Archive old messages